|

 size between the sexes may not a universal phenomenon in mammals and should

+be investigated further with age-related changes in mind.
 There were absolute differences in brain weight between sexes in the

 crosses CCASF2, 32CASTF2,